 In Ireland in the past, doors were left unlocked on Christmas Eve and fires that were usually covered with ashes at bedtime burnt brightly all night on the hearthstones.
-Each night during the Christmas season candles shone in the windows, sometimes anchored by sea-sand in jars wrapped in colored paper, sometimes just set in a hole gouged out of a turnip.
+Each night during the Christmas season candles shone in the windows, sometimes anchored by sea-sand in jars wrapped in coloured paper, sometimes just set in a hole gouged out of a turnip.

 In many households today those old glass or stoneware jars, that once held jam or marmalade, are still carefully kept.
 Here in West Kerry they come out at Christmas to be refurbished, or just polished, and carefully set on the windowsills.
 And boxes of tall, red candles, big enough to burn each night through the Christmas season, still appear in shops here in December, along with boxes of salted fish, called ling, that’s traditionally eaten on Christmas Eve.